|

 contains several niches, which could have served as sleeping

 compartments for ascetics.
-At

 the one end of the passage is a statue of Ganesha.

-Statue of Lord Ganesha and three
+Statue of Lord Ganesha inside

 Village